zhanglab/psamm/docs/tutorial/curation.rst

 This result indicates that the following metabolites currently cannot be produced in the model.
-This only tells part of the story though as this function was run with the defined media that was set for the model.
-As a result there are gaps identified like, '', that can be produced in other conditions.
+This only tells part of the story though, as this function was run with the defined media that was set for the model.
+As a result there are gaps identified like, 'D-Glucose', that will not be considered gaps in other conditions.
 To do a global check using this function on the model without restrictions on the media the following command can be used:

 .. code-block:: shell

     (psamm-env) $ psamm-model gapcheck --method prodcheck --unrestricted-exchange

-The unrestricted tag in this function will allow temporarily set all of the exchange reaction bounds to be -1000 to 1000 allowing all nutrients to be either taken up or produced. gap-checking in this condition will allow for the identification of gaps that are not media dependent and may instead be the result of incomplete pathways and knowledge gaps.
+The unrestricted tag in this function will temporarily set all of the exchange reaction bounds to be -1000 to 1000 allowing all nutrients to be either taken up or produced.
+Gap-checking in this condition will allow for the identification of gaps that are not media dependent and may instead be the result of incomplete pathways and knowledge gaps.